Senior Notions

 Where These Fit

-• household chores
+• Household chores

-• kitchen work
+• Kitchen work

-• reading or device use
+• Reading or device use

-• any activity where grip fatigue tends to show up
+• Any activity where grip fatigue shows

 VIDEO: Vive Textured Compression Gloves